Enable Recite

 • Counselling for Depression (CFD)

-We are unable to provide treatment for people who are under 18 and not registered with a Hull GP, or who are seeking support where one of the following are the primary difficulty of focus:
+We are unable to provide treatment for people who are under 18 and not registered with a Hull GP, or who are seeking support where one of the following are the primary difficulty:

 • Crisis intervention